ezeoleaf/awesome-golang-repositories/README.md

 [goworkshopdevops](https://github.com/jeffotoni/goworkshopdevops): Workshop material for 8 hours using golang
 [stockrecorder](https://github.com/nzai/stockrecorder): 记录A股美股股票分时数据
 [lesser](https://github.com/lelysses/lesser): a tiny (8 sloc without comments) library to present a uniform interface for generic natural ordering of types
 [coleoptera](https://github.com/rverpillot/coleoptera): Application de gestion d'une collection d'insectes
+[AutoSpotting](https://github.com/cloudutil/AutoSpotting): Saves up to 90% of AWS EC2 costs by automating the use of spot instances on existing AutoScaling groups.
+Installs in minutes using CloudFormation or Terraform.
+Convenient to deploy at scale using StackSets.
+Uses tagging to avoid launch configuration changes.
+Automated spot termination handling.
+Reliable fallback to on-demand instances.